zaagan/skaffy/README.md

 # Features

-- Save and re-use boilerplates instantly
+- Craft and re-use boilerplates instantly
+- Preview a templates output before deploying
+- Fork templates from a directory or a repo (Coming soon...).

 <br />